knathanieltucker/startup-learnings/learnings/incrementalism.md

 You know there are good reasons for this and people repeatedly tell you: you'll move faster and learn more.
 You'll fail fast!

-While the advice is good, I think there are two problems with it: 1) we don't know what being incremental means on the ground level, and 2) the pros are exceptionally good that it sounds like snake oil.
+While the advice is good, I think there are two problems with it: 1) we don't know what being incremental means on the ground level, and 2) the pros are so exceptionally good that it sounds like snake oil.

 I’ll try to address some of those here.